ThKrypt/QualCoder/Other-information.md

     • Possibly look at text mining functionality

-    • Possibly have an html report with embedded audio/video.

     • Some statistics: word count, possibly add bar or pie charts for some attributes.

     • Word clouds, word visualisations

-    • Word counts

     • Look at alternative ways to visualise codes